Find Schools

 $32,729 Avg Student Debt

-By the time they get their degree, students from this school have racked up an average of $32,729 in student loans.
-If you borrow this amount, expect your monthly student loan payment to be around $266, assuming you are on a 10-year repayment plan.
+On average, students take out $32,729 in loans while pursuing their degree.
+For those students on a 10-year repayment plan, the average payment due each month is around $266.
 Once they receive their degree, St. Kate’s graduates enter the workforce, making an average salary of $53,926 during the early year of their career.

 $56,065 Average Earnings